stripe-samples/terminal-apps-on-devices/README.md

 This repository will contain example app(s) for Terminal's custom 3rd party apps on devices feature.

+## Prerequisites
+Before proceeding with the integration, ensure you have the following
+- Stripe S700 DevKit smart reader

 ## Setup

 ### Clone the repo